 What is ISO 27001?

-ISO 27001 is a set of standards for Information Security Management System (ISMS).
+ISO 27001 is a set of standards for Information Security Management Systems (ISMS).
 It looks at information security in terms of risks and sets out a detailed list of controls that an organization should have in place.
 All these controls are not required for every organization.
 Rather, each organization can decide what controls apply to their business and can select only those that are relevant to them.
 ISO 27001 is also referred to as ISO/IEC 27001: 2013.
-It was introduced jointly by the International Organization for Standard (ISO) and International Electrotechnical Commission (IEC) in 2005.
+It was introduced jointly by the International Organization for Standards (ISO) and International Electrotechnical Commission (IEC) in 2005.
 It was last updated in 2013 whereas a 2017 European update is also available.

 Information security controls

 Information security controls constitute a major part of ISO 27001.
 These controls in information security management systems aim at detecting, minimizing, and avoiding information security risks.
 These risks could be unauthorized access, system breaches, and data theft.

 The controls are implemented after an evaluation of information security risk assessment.
 Information security controls relate to software, devices, procedures, and plans.
 They are intended to bolster the cybersecurity of the system or network.
 There are three categories of information security controls: